NikitaKhuspe1729/Social-media-Designs-in-PR-TAE/README.md

-# Social media Designs in PR-TAE
+# Social media Designs in PR-TAE_FIGMA
 Created social media designs for posting on Instagram & LinkedIn for TAE (Trinity Academy of Engineering, Pune) as a design Lead.

 # Finalized Formats